Connect Sally with n8n

 1.2.
 Configure the webhook in Sally

-Now that your webhook is ready in n8n, you need to tell Sally where to send the data.
+Now you need to tell Sally where to send the data.

 - In Sally, open Settings in the left sidebar.

-- From the list, choose Webhook and click Create Webhook.
+- In the list, choose Webhook and click Create webhook.

 - Click Create.

-✅ Your webhook is now fully registered in Sally.
-From this point on, Sally will send the selected event data (e.g., meeting summaries, tasks, or decisions) directly to your n8n workflow whenever the chosen trigger occurs.
+✅ Your webhook is now registered in Sally.
+From now on, Sally automatically sends the selected events (e.g., summaries, tasks, or decisions) to your n8n workflow.

 2. Inspect and Debug Webhook Logs